Welcome to PayPal!

 - Your PayPal balance, if you used your PayPal balance as the payment method or a bank account as the payment method, once the money clears the bank.

-If a friend or family member sends money to you, the money will appear in your PayPal balance.
+If a friend or family member sends money to your personal account, the money will appear in your PayPal balance.
+Business accounts are not eligible to receive personal payments via the friends and family option.
 To receive money in a currency your account is not configured to accept, it may be necessary to create a balance in that currency or convert the money into another currency.
 Certain currencies can only be received by converting the money into another currency that PayPal allows you to hold.
 If the money is converted, PayPal's transaction exchange rate (including our currency conversion fee) will be used.

 The fees applicable to sending money can be found in our Product Disclosure Statement and will be disclosed to you in advance each time you initiate a transaction to send money to a friend or family member.
 If you convert money in your PayPal balance from one currency to another before sending money, PayPal's transaction exchange rate (including our currency conversion fee) will be used.
 If you use your credit card as the payment method when sending money, you may also be charged a cash-advance fee by your card issuer.